Homelessness in the United States by state: Begging and associated crimes

-Counties such as Shawnee County and Sedgwick differ, with Sedgwick County making no mention of such acts constituting crimes within its ordinance, Topeka follows suit.
+Counties such as Shawnee County and Sedgwick differ, with Sedgwick County making no mention of such acts constituting crimes within its ordinance.
+Topeka follows suit.
 Such a scenario in Topeka occurred due to a 9–0 vote to defer action of panhandling, where a penalty of 179 days in jail and/or a fine up to $499 might have been applied if caught violating this ordinance.
 This ordinance was only suspended indefinitely.
-If it is reviewed and passed, it may result in the banning of solicitation on private property unless prior permission has been granted from the property owner.
+If it is reviewed and passed, it may result in the banning of solicitation on private property unless prior permission has been granted by the property owner.
 Begging would not be affected and would remain legal.

-Topeka currently does hold laws against soliciting on public property, which have not been found to target the homeless, rather targeting many backpackers instead.
-According to Topeka law, it is illegal to solicit funds, rides, or contributions along roadways, meaning that persons whom present cardboard signs asking for lifts throughout the city can be liable to penalties.
+Topeka currently holds laws against soliciting on public property, which have not been found to target the homeless, but rather target many backpackers instead.
+According to Topeka law, it is illegal to solicit funds, rides, or contributions along roadways, meaning that persons who present cardboard signs asking for lifts throughout the city can be liable to penalties.
 Such a law has stemmed from the high prevalence of scams in the area, such as men saying they have mechanical issues with their cars and women citing domestic abuse and the need for funds to stay at a hotel, which has forced a public awareness and therefore campaigns in the area.

 Kansas has a variety of services available to those who encounter panhandlers with organizations such as Downtown Wichita in association with the Wichita police, creating information on methods to stop panhandling.
-This has been developed in the mode of a myriad of pamphlets regarding available services for the homeless which can be printed off and distributed by businesses when they encounter persons panhandling or begging.
+This has been developed in the form of a myriad of pamphlets regarding available services for the homeless, which can be printed off and distributed by businesses when they encounter persons panhandling or begging.
 Such services often report back to the Homeless Outreach Team in an attempt to reduce the prevalence of homelessness in the long-term.